Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

-Statistics from 2017 indicate that there are over 100,000 people in the UK who are currently living with HIV.
+Statistics from 2017 show that there are over 100,000 people in the UK who are currently living with HIV.

-You may be at an increased risk of HIV if you:
+You may be at an increased risk of contracting HIV if you:

-For the first time in 2016, death rates of people diagnosed with HIV, and taking antiretroviral drugs, were comparable to the rest of the population.
+For the first time in 2016, death rates of people diagnosed with HIV and taking antiretroviral drugs, were similar to the rest of the population.